KanikaGenesis/MovieHub-ReactApp/README.md

-# Hooked - MovieDB React App
+# MovieHub

-Hooked is a dynamic and user-friendly Movie Database (MovieDB) web application built using React JS, React Hooks, Bootstrap, and CSS.
+MovieHub is a dynamic and user-friendly Movie Database (MovieDB) web application built using React JS, React Hooks, Bootstrap, and CSS.
 It leverages the TMDB (The Movie Database) API to fetch and display information about movies, including details like titles, ratings, release dates, and descriptions.

 ## Features